 This list should include all the decedent's creditors and debts, including mortgages, personal loans, utilities, credit cards and medical bills.

 05#5 - Meet With an Estate Lawyer

-The executor of the will and its beneficiaries should plan to attend the first meeting with an estate lawyer, either in person or by phone.
-If the decedent didn't have a will, his heirs-at-law should attend as well.
-These are individuals who are entitled to inherit from him without a will due to a degree of kinships, such as his surviving spouse, children or grandchildren.
+The executor of the will and its beneficiaries should plan to attend the first meeting with an estate lawyer--either in person or by phone.
+If the decedent didn't have a will, his heirs-at-law should attend as well, as these individuals may be entitled to collect some of the inheritance, even without a will, purely due to a degree of kinship.

 06#6 - Review and Sign the Documents Required to Open the Probate Estate